vmware/terraform-provider-vra/examples/zone/README.md

 ## Getting Started

 There are variables which need to be added to terraform.tfvars.
-The first are for connecting to the vRealize Automation (vRA) endpoint, there are credentials for connecting to the vCenter instance, and the name of the data collector already setup in vRA.
+The first are for connecting to the vRealize Automation (vRA) endpoint.
+There are names of cloud_account, region, already setup in vRA.

 * `url` - The URL for the vRealize Automation (vRA) endpoint
 * `refresh_token` - The refresh token for the vRA account